The 'Trucker Commission' is underway with some surprising revelations

 I'm standing outside the library and archives in Ottawa.
 I arrived last night.

 It was a bit of a drizzle, it's still warm enough.
-You don't really need a code out.
+You don't really need a coat out.
 The heat's inside.

 But it's more than just a gut check.
 It's led by an independent judge.